rpalstra/palstra.com/content/bio.md

 ![It is me.](../images/Riemer_Crop.jpg#bio-image)

 Riemer.
-44. Born in Hoorn and currently living in Rotterdam, The Netherlands.
+44. Father of Ryan, boyfriend of a Senior Marketing Engineer and trainee stepfather.
+Born in Hoorn and currently living in Rotterdam, The Netherlands.

 When a teacher brought a Commodore 64 computer into the classroom I was immediately hooked.
 Not only because you could play a Donald Duck game on it